Big dynorphin: NMDA receptor

-Big dynorphin modulates NMDA receptors, producing effects that are antagonist-insensitive to opioid receptor blockade.
+NMDA receptors are modulated by big dynorphin, producing effects that are antagonist-insensitive to opioid receptor blockade.
 Intracerebroventricular injection of big dynorphin produced memory enhancement in passive avoidance tests, enhanced locomotor activity in the open field test, and anxiolytic-like effects that were blocked by the NMDA receptor antagonist MK-801 but resistant to nor-BNI, a selective KOR antagonist.

 In contrast, dynorphin A and dynorphin B at similar doses produced analgesia (mediated by opioid receptors) but did not produce the NMDA-dependent memory enhancement, anxiolysis, or locomotor stimulation.

 Suggested mechanisms are interaction with the polyamine binding site or the NR2B subunit.
 The molecular basis for this atypical activity may involve the extended C-terminal region unique to big dynorphin, which contains multiple basic residues (arginine and lysine).

 ASIC1a channel

 Big dynorphin is a potent endogenous modulator of the acid-sensing ion channel 1a (ASIC1a) and current rescue following steady-state desensitization.
 In comparison, dynorphin A exhibits a approximately 1000-fold lower potency than big dynorphin at this target.

-Big dynorphin potentiates ASIC1a current through a mechanism independent of both opioid and bradykinin receptor signaling.
+Peptide potentiates ASIC1a current through a mechanism independent of both opioid and bradykinin receptor signaling.
 The potency correlates with big dynorphin's features, particularly its high net positive charge (9+) and abundance of arginine residues (6 total), with residues Arg6, Arg7.
 Big dynorphin rescues proton-gated currents and promotes acidosis-induced neuronal cell death in cultured cortical neurons, implicating it in pathological conditions involving cellular acidification and excitotoxicity.